-After lunch we drove the last hour north to Torbole which was possibly one of the most beautiful drives we have ever taken.
-We arrived to our fabulous apartment,”Casa Tortuga”, in the afternoon and walked around to check out the town.
+After lunch, we drove the last hour north to Torbole which was possibly one of the most beautiful drives we have ever taken.
+We arrived to our apartment,”Casa Tortuga”, in the afternoon and immediately went to check out the environs.
 Torbole is a small town at the tippy-top northeastern corner of Lake Garda and has the most beautiful mountain views all around.
 As Sophia wrote in her report, “surrounded by mountains as if protected by them”

 The cuisine here is pizza and pasta and is almost identical in menu selections at each and every restaurant.

-The town is filled with bike-riders, wind-surfers, rock-climbers, sailors and a lot of German tourists.
+Torbole is filled with bike-riders, wind-surfers, rock-climbers, sailors and a lot of German tourists.
 As we are mostly blond-haired, blue-eyed, we were often spoken to in German.
 Which I guess was fine, in that our Italian is pretty terrible, too.

-School was more structured this week, with Tony working everyday and on the water.
+School was more structured this week, with Tony working everyday on the water.
 We were back to our previous routine of school in the morning and afternoon adventuring.
-I added a strong element of art and poetry this week in addition to math, reading, critical thinking, art history and grammar.
-We also learned military time and thanks to Simon and Pedro at a team dinner, the phonetic alphabet.
-Our school room was on an outdoor 2nd story deck which was perfect for us.
+I added art and poetry this week in addition to math, reading, critical thinking, art history and grammar.
+We also learned military time and thanks to Simon and Pedro at a team dinner, the nato-phonetic alphabet.
+Our school room was located on an outdoor 2nd story deck off our apartment, which was perfect for us.
 Also served as the laundry-drying area…

 In the afternoons, the kids have been rock climbing both on manufactured climbing walls and in nature and they LOVE it.
 Their greatest success was climbing the Via Ferrata.
 Via Ferratas are “iron roads” and were installed in the Dolomites and other mountains during both World War I and II to help troops to move through the area faster.
-Absolutely so cool that they climbed these.
+It was so cool that they climbed these.
 Tony was both the idea-man and the organizer.
 He found a great guide for the kids and off they went.
-I would have kaboshed the whole thing mom-style so everyone was glad I stayed out of the way.
-I am better at organizing walking tours and afternoon art lessons. 🙂

 The DRAGON is a fun boat to race and I cannot imagine a more beautiful place to sail.
 Everyday in this little town is a new vista due to the ever-changing weather, clouds and fog.
 Sophia and Oliver bravely swam in the lake in spite of lacking towels or even swimsuits, for that matter.
 Four weeks in Europe will break you down; Next thing you know, you’re lake-swimming in your undies. 😉